UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 Admissions – The university will not deny admission to a prospective student on the basis of HIV infection.

 Employment – The university will not deny a person consideration for employment on the basis of HIV infection.
-An HIV-infected employee may request employment accommodations following the procedures outlined in UPPS No. 04.04.60, Workplace Accommodation.
-The university will make a reasonable effort to accommodate the employee’s disability.
+An employee who is experiencing a disability may request employment accommodations following the procedures outlined in UPPS No. 04.04.60, Workplace Accommodation.
+The university will make a reasonable effort to accommodate the employee’s disability provided that available, reasonable accommodation will not impose an undue hardship.

-Class Attendance – A student with HIV infection may attend all classes without restriction, provided that the student is able to perform assigned work.
-A student with HIV infection is entitled to reasonable and appropriate academic accommodations as outlined in UPPS No. 07.11.01, Disability Services for Students.
+Class Attendance – A student with an HIV infection may attend all classes without restriction, provided that the student is able to perform assigned work.
+A student with an HIV infection is entitled to reasonable and appropriate academic accommodations, as outlined in UPPS No. 07.11.01, Disability Services for Students.

 Access to Facilities – The university will not deny a person access to its facilities on the basis of HIV infection.